Azure-Samples/ml-development-template/README.md

 ### Example Usage

-For a detailed example using **MLCore**, please refer to the `xxxx.ipynb` notebook in this repository.
+For a detailed example using **MLCore**, please refer to the `03_Testing_modeling.ipynb` notebook in this repository.
 This notebook demonstrates how to leverage the module to streamline the development and optimization of machine learning models.

 ---